tomcorey26/cat-command/Readme.md

 For this assignment, you are going to write your own version of `cat`.

 Before you proceed, you should first play with `cat` on the command line.
 Get into your Docker environment (or alternative, for those of you using Virtualbox or CodeAnywhere or another solution).

-Type `cat /etc/hosts` and notice that the contents of the file `/etc/hosts` are printed out.
-Now, type `cat /etc/hosts /etc/hosts` and see if you can make sense of the output.
-Now, try typing `cat /etc/hosts /etc/hosts > test.txt` followed by `cat test.txt`.
-Note that the file `test.txt` contains two copies of the contents of `/etc/hosts`.
-This is because the `>` redirected the output from `cat` to the new file `test.txt`.
+- Type `cat /etc/hosts` and notice that the contents of the file `/etc/hosts` are printed out.
+- Now, type `cat /etc/hosts /etc/hosts` and see if you can make sense of the output.
+- Now, try typing `cat /etc/hosts /etc/hosts > test.txt`
+	- Followed by `cat test.txt`.
+	- Note that the file `test.txt` contains two copies of the contents of `/etc/hosts`.
+	- This is because the `>` redirected the output from `cat` to the new file `test.txt`.

 What `cat` does is that it takes one or more filenames as command-line arguments.
 It prints out the contents of each file in turn.
+By using the Unix shell feature of **redirection** (the `>` character), we can combine all of those files into one file.
+Undoubtedly, you can imagine circumstances when this would be useful.

 So, your `cat` must do the same.
 Like the `echo` program you wrote for Lab 2, `cat` takes several command line arguments.
 But, it must try to open a file with the same name as each command-line argument.
 If it can't open a file, it must print "could not open file " to the special output stream `STDERR` followed by the name of the offending file.